jamigibbs/and-the-winner-is/README.md

 ##### Framework Comparison Table
 - Each framework is listed within a table where each development criteria presented to the user
-- Frameworks can be sorted by each criteria to make comparisions easier
+- Frameworks can be sorted by each criteria to make comparisons easier
 - The user will have access to voting within the comparison table (when logged in) or asked to log in to vote.
 - A voting message conditionally displays depending on if the user has voted in the last 24 hours or not.
 - If a user had voted over 24 hours ago, they're given the option to change their vote to a different framework.